OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

 The *network-online* target will ensure that the network is online before starting the daemons.
 Reboot the system to verify the daemon startup.

-This modification may be beneficial on all Systemd_ systems, including EL8 and EL7.
+This modification may be beneficial on all Systemd_ systems including EL8.

 .. _configless: https://slurm.schedmd.com/configless_slurm.html
 .. _bug_11878: https://bugs.schedmd.com/show_bug.cgi?id=11878